Oracle Apps Patching Steps

 - Secondly, change directory to the patch top directory where you unzipped the patch.

 - So, review the README file in the patch top directory.
 Review the README file (README.txt or README.html), located in the directory where you unzipped the patch.
 The README contains an abstract of the patch and instructions for running the admsi.pl script.

 - At last run the admsi.pl script to generate customized installation instructions for applying the patch.
 You will need to provide the location of your patch top directory and the applmgr password.

 Run admsi.pl with the proper parameter values as follows –

 perl admsi.pl -patch_top=/u01/apps/patches/3636980 -appspass=apps

-The following general steps are contained in the customized installation instructions generated by the admsi.pl script.
-Additional steps are also detailed in the customized installation instructions depending on the patch, the state of your system, and the products you have installed.
+So the following general steps are contained in the customized installation instructions generated by the admsi.pl script.
+Therefore additional steps are also detailed in the customized installation instructions depending on the patch, the state of your system, and the products you have installed.